Sarthak-005/NYC-Taxi-Pickup-Prediction/README.md

 - Mean Squared error.

 ## Modeling : Baseline Models
-I haveused the following baseline model by generating feature with ratio and previous value at a time (t-1) and will calculate Mean Absolute Percentage Error
+I have used the following baseline model by generating feature with ratio and previous value at a time (t-1) and will calculate Mean Absolute Percentage Error

 - Moving Averages
 - Weighted Moving Averages
 - Exponential Moving Averages
-Along with that, we will use below regression model by selecting best hyper-parameter with the help of different technique depending on hype parameter to predict the taxi demand.
+Along with that, I have used the following regression model by selecting best hyper-parameter with the help of different technique depending on hype parameter to predict the taxi demand.

 - Linear Regression with GridSearch
 - Random Forest Regressor with Random search
 - XgBoost Regressor with Random search

+### Comparison between different models:

 ![image](https://user-images.githubusercontent.com/58303643/177010545-3cddb80a-cca1-4444-8217-80b2546c5210.png)